CKNX (AM): CKNX-TV

 In 1955, CKNX-TV was also launched.
 On March 8, 1962, the building which accommodated the CKNX radio and television stations caught fire.
 Although nothing could be salvaged, CKNX was back on the air within a few hours, broadcasting from temporary facilities at the transmitter site and using the nearby high school gym as a TV studio.
 CKNX operations continued as such (with various temporary offices set up in Wingham) until they purchased new equipment and moved into a new building in 1963.

 Acquisition

 The stations were acquired in 1971 by Blackburn Radio, who also launched CKNX-FM in 1977.
 Blackburn sold the television station to Baton Broadcasting in 1993, but retains ownership of the radio stations to this day.
 Blackburn also launched a second FM station in Wingham, CIBU, in 2005.

 FM application

-On May 31, 2011, Blackburn Radio applied to add a new FM transmitter at Wingham to rebroadcast the programming of CKNX 920 Wingham on the frequency 104.3 MHz.
+On May 31, 2011, Blackburn Radio applied to add a new FM transmitter at Wingham to rebroadcast the programming of CKNX at 104.3 MHz.
 This application was denied by the CRTC on May 10, 2013.

+On March 6, 2025, Blackburn submitted an application to move CKNX 920 from the AM band to the FM band.
+If approved, the station would operate at 104.3 MHz with an average radiated power (ERP) of 16,700 watts (maximum ERP of 28,000 watts).